greenplum-db/greenplum-database-release-archive/README.md

 Required Concourse task environment paramaters:

 - `GPDB_OSS`: whether we are building an OSS version of the package, if not defined, it's `false`.
 If this value is `true`, `gpdb_src` folder has to be provided with `LICENSE` and `COPYRIGHT` files.
-- `GPDB_LICENSE`: the name of the license the Greenplum is distributed under, it's currently `Pivotal Software EULA`
+- `GPDB_LICENSE`: the name of the license the Greenplum is distributed under, it's currently `VMware Software EULA`
 - `GPDB_URL`: the URL for more information about Greenplum, it's currently `https://github.com/greenplum-db/gpdb` for OSS, and `https://network.pivotal.io/products/pivotal-gpdb/` for enterprise
 - (RPM Only) `GPDB_NAME`: the package name, e.g. `greenplum-db-6` for `GP6`, or `greenplum-db-7` for `GP7`, or `greenplum-db-5` for `GP5`.
 - (RPM Only) `PLATFORM`: `rhel6`, `rhel7`.
 This should depend on which `image` used to package the software